On the Poisson-Source Basis of Logarithmic Wall-Pressure-Variance Growth: Direct source density of the linear contribution

-The universal inner function in the wall-pressure spectra made explicit by \citet{massey_eddy_2025} is defined only at sufficiently high $\delta^+$.
-In practice, the proposed $B_{\mathcal L}$ offset in equation~\eqref{eq:pressure_variance_law} is an asymptotic limit on the integration of this inner function to $\langle p^{+2} \rangle$.
-The link between this inner function and the linear source $\mathcal{L}$ is made by considering the near-wall behavior of $\mathcal{L}$ and its mapping to the wall.
+The $\delta^+$-invariant inner function of the wall-pressure spectrum modelled by \citet{massey_eddy_2025} is defined only once $\delta^+$ is sufficiently large.
+In practice, the proposed $B_{\mathcal L}$ offset in equation~\eqref{eq:pressure_variance_law} is the asymptotic value obtained when that inner contribution is integrated to $\langle p^{+2}\rangle$.
+The question is therefore whether the linear self-contribution can generate a logarithmic dependence as the wall-normal domain expands with $\delta^+$.